Symptom: Outlook Integration Mail-Merge Emails Stuck in Drafts Folder

 Important Update July 30th 2021

-Channels and Builds where Mail-Merge is getting stuck in drafts
+Channels and Builds where Act! mail-merge to email is working

 Note: This information is provided as a convenience.
-Swiftpage does not provide support for Microsoft products.
-For assistance switching your update channel, contact Microsoft or an IT Professional.
+Act!
+LLC does not provide support for Microsoft products.
+For assistance with the update channel, contact Microsoft or an IT Professional.